History of Mexico in Timeline

 In 2020, amidst a push against government corruption, the ex-CEO of Pemex, Emilio Lozoya Austin, was arrested.

-2020: Life Expectancy Increase
+2020: Life expectancy

 In 2020, life expectancy in Mexico increased to 75 years.

-2020: Metropolitan Areas in Mexico
+2020: Metropolitan areas in Mexico

-2021: COVID-19 pandemic dip in remittances
+2021: COVID-19 pandemic dips remittances

-2021: New Immigrants in Mexico
+2021: New immigrants received by Mexico

-In 2021, Mexico officially received 68,000 new immigrants.
+In 2021, Mexico officially received 68,000 new immigrants, a 16% increase from the prior year.

-May 2022: Missing Persons
+May 2022: Missing Persons Listed

-As of May 2022, 100,000 people are officially listed as missing in Mexico.
+As of May 2022, 100,000 people are officially listed as missing in Mexico, most since 2007.

 According to Mexico's National Geography and Statistics Institute, the country's estimated population in 2022 was of 129,150,971 people.

-2022: National Guard Personnel
+2022: National Guard Personnel Count

 As of 2022, the National Guard numbered 110,000 personnel.

-2022: Environmental Protection Laws
+2022: Environmental Protection Laws Improvement

-In the 2022 report it was noted that environmental protection laws have improved in major cities but remain unenforced or unregulated in rural regions.
+In the 2022 report, it was noted that environmental protection laws have improved in major cities, but remain unenforced or unregulated in rural regions.

-2023: Military expenditures
+2023: Military Expenditures

-2023: Decrease in poverty rate in Mexico
+2023: CONEVAL reports decrease in Mexico's poverty rate

-2023: Elena Reygadas named best chef
+2023: Elena Reygadas named best female chef

-In 2023, The World Bank reported that Mexico's gross national income in market exchange rates was the second highest in Latin America after Brazil at US$1,744,711.4 million.
+In 2023, the World Bank reported that Mexico's gross national income in market exchange rates was the second highest in Latin America after Brazil at US$1,744,711.4 million.

 April 2024: Mexico's GDP

-As of April 2024, Mexico has the 12th largest nominal GDP (US$1.848 trillion), the 12th largest by purchasing power parity (US$3.303 trillion).
+As of April 2024, Mexico had the 12th largest nominal GDP (US$1.848 trillion) and the 12th largest by purchasing power parity (US$3.303 trillion), with a GDP in PPP per capita of US$24,971.

-2024: Armed Forces Personnel
+2024: Armed Forces Personnel Count

-2024: Mexico's ranking in the Global Innovation Index
+2024: Mexico's Global Innovation Index Ranking

-2024: Daily minimum wage
+2024: Daily Minimum Wage

-The daily minimum wage will be $248.93 Mexican pesos (US$13.24) in 2024 ($375 in the country's northern border).
+In 2024, the daily minimum wage in Mexico will be $248.93 Mexican pesos (US$13.24), with a higher rate of $375 in the country's northern border.

-2026: 2026 FIFA World Cup
+2026: Mexico to Co-Host 2026 FIFA World Cup

 Mexico will co-host, along with Canada and the United States, the 2026 FIFA World Cup.